rossipedia/remix-fs-routes/README.md

 >
 > Does that make me somewhat hypocritical?
 Possibly.
 But it's a weird world.
 I'm still navigating my way through this mess, and sometimes a hypocrite is a person who's going through change.
 >
 > Do with that as you will.
-If you choose not to consume this package because of that, I understand (_believe me_, I do) and hold no ill will.
+If you choose not to consume this package because of that, I understand (_believe me_, I do) and wish you well.
 >
 > The rest of this readme was produced via LLM.
 This note, however, is 100% my own words.